Just Another Day on Twitter: A Complete 24 Hours of Twitter Data: Introduction

 \section{Introduction}

 On March 21, 2006, Twitter's first CEO Jack Dorsey sent the first message on the platform.
 In the subsequent 16 years, close to 3 trillion tweets have been sent.\footnote{While we do not have an official source for this number, it represents an educated guess from a collaboration of dozens of scholars of Twitter.} Roughly two-thirds of these have been either removed from the platform because the senders deleted them or because the accounts (and all their tweets) have been banned from the platform, have been made private by the users, or are otherwise inaccessible via the historic search with the v2 API endpoints.
-We estimate that about 900 billion public tweets were on the platform when Elon Musk acquired Twitter in October 2022 for \$44B., i.e., he paid about 5 cents per tweet.
+By utilizing Twitter's \emph{count/all API} and the approaches described in this article, we estimate that about 900 billion public tweets were on the platform when Elon Musk acquired Twitter in October 2022 for \$44B \footnote{https://www.nytimes.com/2022/10/27/technology/elon-musk-twitter-deal-complete.html}.

 Besides its possible economic value, Twitter has been instrumental in studying human behavior with social media data and the entire field of Computational Social Science (CSS) has heavily relied on data from Twitter.
 At the AAAI International Conference on Web and Social Media (ICWSM), in the past two years alone (2021-2022), over 30 scientific papers analyzed a subset of Twitter for a wide range of topics ranging from public and mental health analyses to politics and partisanship.
 Indeed, since its emergence, Twitter has been described as a digital \textit{socioscope} (i.e., social telescope) by researchers in fields of social science~\cite{mejova2015twitter}, ``a massive antenna for social science that makes visible both the very large (e.g., global patterns of communications) and the very small (e.g., hourly changes in emotions)''.
 Beyond CSS, there is increasing use of Twitter data for training large pre-trained language models in the field of natural language processing and machine learning, such as Bernice \cite{deluciabernice}, where 2.5 billion tweets are used to develop representations for Twitter-specific languages, and TwHIN-BERT \cite{zhang2022twhin} that leverages 7 billion tweets covering over 100 distinct languages to model short, noisy, and user-generated text.